 • Avoid unprotected exposures to animal feces, bedding/litter, unpasteurized (raw) milk or cheeses, or materials that have been touched by, or closely exposed to, birds or other animals with suspected or confirmed H5N1 virus infection.

-Clinicians are advised to consider the possibility of HPAI A(H5N1) virus infection in anyone showing signs or symptoms of acute respiratory illness, including conjunctivitis, who have a relevant exposure history.
+Clinicians are advised to consider the possibility of HPAI A(H5N1) virus infection in anyone showing signs or symptoms of acute respiratory illness who has a relevant exposure history.

-• People are advised to monitor themselves for new respiratory illness symptoms for 10 days after their last exposure if they meet relevant epidemiologic criteria.
-Antiviral chemoprophylaxis may be considered in certain people.
+• People are advised to monitor themselves for new respiratory illness symptoms, including conjunctivitis, for 10 days after their last exposure if they meet relevant epidemiologic criteria.
+Antiviral postexposure prophylaxis may be considered in certain people to prevent infection.

 • Symptomatic people are advised to seek prompt medical care for diagnosis and treatment, and isolate themselves away from others.

-Sporadic human cases of HPAI A(H5N1) infection have been reported since 1997, with a case fatality rate of more than 50%.
+Sporadic human cases of HPAI A(H5N1) infection have been reported since 1997, with a case fatality rate of more than 50% in reported cases.
 Most human infections have occurred after unprotected exposure to sick or dead infected poultry.
 There has been no evidence of sustained human-to-human transmission, and limited nonsustained human-to-human transmission has not been reported since 2007.

 See Epidemiology